 In addition, massage for pregnant women reduces stress on weight-bearing joints, encourages blood and lymph circulation, helps to relax nervous tension ,which aids in better sleep and can help relieve depression or anxiety caused by hormonal changes.
 At you next OB visit ask your doctor for a release letter giving you the permission for massage.

-Studies of the benefits of massage demonstrate that it is an effective treatment for reducing stress, pain and muscle tension and can also be helpful for conditions such as pregnancy, digestive disorders, fibromyalgia, headaches, insomnia related to stress, myofascial pain syndrome, paresthesias and nerve pain, soft tissue strains or injuries, sports injuries, and temporomandibular joint pain (TMJ).
+Studies of the benefits of massage demonstrate that it is an effective treatment for reducing stress, pain and muscle tension and can also be helpful for conditions such as pregnancy, digestive disorders, migraines, fibromyalgia, headaches, insomnia related to stress, myofascial pain syndrome, paresthesias and nerve pain, soft tissue strains or injuries, sports injuries, and temporomandibular joint pain (TMJ).

 If you are still unsure of which massage would be best for you, consult with our L.M.T Melissa Ferguson for more information.